The God-given right to collect taxes

 Ben Traven, The Death Ship

 Den Haag (the Hague) is a funny city.
 Hardly any of the Dutch know it and its many (admittedly, often well-camouflaged) charms.
 It's the seat of the Dutch government (and one of the most expensive cities in the world).
 One of my many adventures there was at one of the ambtenarenpaleizen (officialdom palaces), this time the Tax Collector's.
 A rough-hewn gypsy type, at first sight owner of a car junkyard had just passed a stack of bank notes through the window, and the Man told him he was a hundred guilders short.
 The customer (as these guys, with enormous chutzpah affect to call us these days) exploded in rage: in a loud voice he exclaimed So you tell me it's one note short, huh?
 Well, you'd better count them once again or I'll pull you out through your little window!
-Then he turned around to address the assembly of fellow-victims, awaiting our turn to give up hard-earned cash.
-The blood suckers!
-The very last drop they squeeze out of you and then they have the nerve to tell you have to pay more, yet!
-We all seemed to agree with his feelings.
-The Man recounted the notes, and I still don't know whether he merely felt it wiser to announce this time it came out correct, but he did.

-even as they seem to be - it's a social contract you accept by the luck of being born.
+Some people come out with the ridiculous observation that taxes are not collected at gun point, even as they seem to be - it's a social contract you accept by the luck of being born.
+No judge in the world would accept the legality of such an agreement

-Two things in life are certain:
+Two things in life are certain: Death and Taxes.

 But you were looking for my story of the fight with the Tax Person.
+Boy!
+Must you have been bored.

-to our well-maintained facilities
+welcome, dear customer to our well-maintained facilities

 The Process